ervandew/eclim/src/doc/content/vim/common/util.rst

-  By default, all searching by both variants of this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include all open projects by setting **g:EclimLocateFileScope** to 'workspace'.
+  By default, all searching by both variants of this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include all open projects by setting **g:EclimLocateFileScope** to 'workspace', which is the default scope when **:LocateFile** is executed outside of a project.

+  In addition to the 'project' and 'workspace' scopes, **:LocateFile** also supports the following scopes:

+    - buffers: search listed buffers
+    - quickfix: search the quickfix results
+    - vcsmodified: search files reported by your vcs as modified or untracked.

   .. note::

-    For performance reasons, this functionality depends on eclipse being aware of all your project files.
+    For performance reasons, locating files in the 'project' and 'workspace' scopes depends on eclipse being aware of all your project files.
 For the most part this is handled automatically as you create and edit files within vim.
 However, actions you take outside of vim or eclipse (moving/removing files, updates from a version control system, etc.) will not be visible until you force a project refresh via :ref:`:ProjectRefresh`.

   **Configuration**